-Analysis: Questions, and answers, on that Jeff Bezos-Seahawks rumor
+Analysis: Answering the most pressing questions about Jeff Bezos’ reported interest in the Seahawks

 That the story saying that Amazon owner Jeff Bezos “has expressed an interest in buying the Seahawks’’ was published in a newspaper he owns — The Washington Post — seemed to give it just that much more validity, as did a quote in the story from one of the most powerful men in the league, New England owner Robert Kraft, that “I’m sure that eventually it would be in everyone’s best interests if someone that’s as community-oriented as him gets involved in the Seattle situation.’’

-So, is it time to start wondering if you can get a free Prime membership with your season ticket?
+So is it time to start wondering if you can get a free Prime membership with your season ticket?

 Not just yet.
 If ever.